Projektreferenzen

 Flexibility (utility).
 Power system flexibility is a cross-cutting issue for utilities, network operators, and providers of decentralized power services.
 We assist an integrated utility in consolidating flex-related activities across all units of the holding.
 2025.

 REMIT (utility).
-Expert witness report on behalf of a European utility in a REMIT-related market manipulation lawsuit concerning imbalance settlement.
+REMIT prohibits market manipulation and insider trading in wholesale energy markets.
+On behalf of a European utility, we prepared an expert witness report in a REMIT-related market manipulation case concerning imbalance settlement.
 2025.

 Non-market clearing (utility).
 The rapid expansion of renewables, combined with insufficient curtailment, is increasing the likelihood of supply exceeding demand.
 In these cases, the day-ahead market may not clear despite steeply negative prices.
 We developed a prediction model to assess the probability of such events.
 2025.